-Robust negotiations between biopharmaceutical companies and health plans result in significant rebates and discounts.
+Robust negotiations between biopharmaceutical companies and insurers often result in significant rebates and discounts.
 According to a recent study from the Berkeley Research Group, more than a third of the list price for brand medicines is rebated back to payers and the supply chain.

 However, unlike care received at an in-network hospital or physician’s office, negotiated discounts for medicines are not shared with patients with high deductibles or coinsurance.
-A new analysis from Amundsen Consulting, a division of QuintilesIMS, found more than half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price.
-The data also show cost sharing for nearly one in five brand prescriptions is based on the list price.
+A new analysis from Amundsen Consulting found more than half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price.

 Get the facts and find out where the discounts are going.